Nextpoint File Room

 - Type in the command: “aws configure”

-- Copy and past your Access Key ID.
+- Copy and paste your Access Key ID.
 (This can be found in your database via the steps in this support article.)

-- Copy and past your Secret Access Key ID.
+- Copy and paste your Secret Access Key ID.
 (This can be found in your database via the steps in this support article.)

 - Hit the <Enter> key twice to leave the "Default Region Name" and "Default Output Format" fields empty.